Sofia Safety Guide

 LGBTQ+ Travelers

-• Exercise discretion with public displays of affection - Sofia is more tolerant than rural Bulgaria but still conservative
+• Exercise discretion with public displays of affection to avoid potential harassment.

 Travel Insurance